Release time:2023-01-29 Page-views:252

 A hypothetical example is given in Table 1 .
 This example assumes an 80-pound-per-cow average with milk prices at $16 per hundredweight.
 It is used for illustration purposes only, as actual milk production will depend on several variables.

-HOME PRODUCT NEWS CONTACT
+HOME NEWS CONTACT

 Get instant quotes